1925 NFL season: 1925 NFL Championship controversy

-Controversy surrounds who actually won the 1925 NFL Championship.
-Officially, the Chicago Cardinals are listed as the 1925 NFL champions because they finished with the best record; however, many Pottsville fans at the time claimed that the Maroons were the legitimate champions.
-The Maroons and the Cardinals were the top contenders for the title, with Pottsville winning a late-season meeting between them, 21–7.
-But the Maroons scheduled a game against a team of University of Notre Dame All-Stars in Philadelphia (and winning 9–7) on the same day that the Frankford Yellow Jackets were scheduled to play a game in the same city.
-Frankford protested, saying that it was violating their protected territory rights.
+Controversy surrounds the 1925 NFL Championship.
+The Chicago Cardinals are listed as the 1925 NFL champions because they finished with the best record; however, many Pottsville fans at the time claimed that the Maroons were the legitimate champions.
+The Maroons and the Cardinals were the top contenders for the title, and Pottsville won a late-season meeting between them, 21–7.
+But the Maroons scheduled a game against a team of University of Notre Dame All-Stars in Philadelphia (which they won 9–7) on the same day that the Frankford Yellow Jackets were scheduled to play a game in the same city.
+Frankford protested, saying that the Maroons game violated their protected territory rights.

-Although NFL president Joe Carr warned the Maroons in writing that they faced suspension if they played in Philadelphia, the Maroons claimed that Carr had previously approved the game during a telephone call, and played anyway.
+Although NFL president Joe Carr warned the Maroons in writing that they faced suspension if they played in Philadelphia on the same day as Frankford's game, the Maroons claimed that Carr had previously approved their game during a telephone call, and they played anyway.
 In response, Carr fined the club, suspended it from all league rights and privileges (including the right to play for the NFL championship), and returned its franchise to the league.

-In 2003, the NFL decided to again examine the case regarding the 1925 championship.
+In 2003, the NFL decided to permit a reexamination of the 1925 championship.
 In October of that year, the NFL voted 30–2 not to reopen the case, with only Philadelphia and Pittsburgh, the league's two Pennsylvania-based teams, voting in favor.
-Thus, the Cardinals are still listed as the 1925 NFL champions.
+Thus, the Cardinals are listed as the 1925 NFL champions.

-Had the current (post-1972) system of counting ties as half a win and half a loss been in place in 1925, the Maroons would have won the championship with a win percentage of .833, while the Cardinals would have finished runner-up at .821.
+Had the current (post-1972) system of counting ties as half a win and half a loss been in place in 1925, the Maroons would have won the championship with a win percentage of .833, and the Cardinals would have finished runner-up at .821.